Published on October 3, 2024

 I do passionately want to help them.

-Clients do see, know and understand that our solution (my program and services) is critical to their problem and, frankly, in many cases, to their survival.
+Clients do see, know and understand that the solution (my program and services) is critical to their problem and, frankly, in many cases, to their survival.

-But, no matter my sincere intentions; no matter my experience and track record of success; no matter the fabulous, healthy lifestyle services and personal attention we provide; I absolutely cannot help anyone solve their problems who isn’t committed and dedicated to helping themselves (or their children).
+But no matter my sincere intentions; no matter my experience and track record of success; no matter the fabulous, healthy diet and lifestyle services and personal attention I provide; I absolutely cannot help anyone solve their problems who isn’t committed and dedicated to helping themselves (or their children).

 Slimcerely yours℠,